cwmaloney/drcf/readme.md

 ## Editing and Debugging using VS Code
 1. In VS Code, open the project folder (File/Open)
-1. On the right navigation bar (Activity bar), click the debug icon
+1. On the left navigation pane (Activity bar), click the debug icon
 1. Click the green arrow icon in the debug view to start the service and attach the debugger